apache/beam-site/src/documentation/programming-guide.md

 ## <a name="pipeline"></a>Creating the Pipeline

 The `Pipeline` abstraction encapsulates all the data and steps in your data processing task.
-Your Beam driver program typically starts by constructing a [Pipeline](https://github.com/apache/incubator-beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/Pipeline.java) object, and then using that object as the basis for creating the pipeline's data sets as `PCollection`s and its operations as `Transform`s.
+Your Beam driver program typically starts by constructing a <span class="language-java">[Pipeline](https://github.com/apache/incubator-beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/Pipeline.java)</span><span class="language-python">[Pipeline](https://github.com/apache/incubator-beam/blob/python-sdk/sdks/python/apache_beam/pipeline.py)</span> object, and then using that object as the basis for creating the pipeline's data sets as `PCollection`s and its operations as `Transform`s.

 To use Beam, your driver program must first create an instance of the Beam SDK class `Pipeline` (typically in the `main()` function).
 When you create your `Pipeline`, you'll also need to set some **configuration options**.
 You can set your pipeline's configuration options programatically, but it's often easier to set the options ahead of time (or read them from the command line) and pass them to the `Pipeline` object when you create the object.

 The pipeline configuration options determine, among other things, the `PipelineRunner` that determines where the pipeline gets executed: locally, or using a distributed back-end of your choice.
 Depending on where your pipeline gets executed and what your specifed Runner requires, the options can also help you specify other aspects of execution.

-To set your pipeline's configuration options and create the pipeline, create an object of type [PipelineOptions](https://github.com/apache/incubator-beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/options/PipelineOptions.java) and pass it to `Pipeline.Create()`.
+To set your pipeline's configuration options and create the pipeline, create an object of type <span class="language-java">[PipelineOptions](https://github.com/apache/incubator-beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/options/PipelineOptions.java)</span><span class="language-python">[PipelineOptions](https://github.com/apache/incubator-beam/blob/python-sdk/sdks/python/apache_beam/utils/options.py)</span> and pass it to `Pipeline.Create()`.
 The most common way to do this is by parsing arguments from the command-line:

 ```java
 public static void main(String[] args) {